How Sun Damage Ages You

 Premature Aging

 UV rays from the sun cause wrinkles, sun spots, and weaken the elasticity of your skin.
 Essentially, the sun wears out your skin quicker than it would normally take.
 Studies have found that 80-90% of how young or old you appear is due to sun exposure.
-Sun exposure affects 5 parts of the skin, the epidermis, dermis, the blood vessels, sevaceous gland, and melanocytes.
+Sun exposure affects 5 parts of the skin, the epidermis, dermis, blood vessels, sebaceous gland, and melanocytes.
 Furthermore, sun damage never fully disappears.
 Heavy sun exposure in youth may not show signs of damage until you get older, even if you lowered your sun exposure.
 The effects can appear 20-30 years after the initial damage takes place.
 Signs of premature aging from sun damage include:

 • Wrinkles